AI4PEP Board of Trustees

 Prof. James Orbinski (Advisor of the Network): is the Director of Dahdaleh Institute for Global Health Research (DIGHR), has led multiple humanitarian responses to Complex Humanitarian Emergencies and was International President of Doctors Without Borders (MSF) when it was awarded the 1999 Nobel Peace Prize.
 He is a leading scholar in acute global health and humanitarian emergencies, disaster early warning systems, and modelling global-warming related disasters and health impacts.

-Dr. Nicola Luigi Bragazzi
+Prof. Nicola Luigi Bragazzi

 Chief Scientist